 If you have a general matter concern, or you are unsure whom to contact, please contact the Superintendent's office at 517-925-5401 to be directed to the appropriate personnel.

 Academic Services (517-925-5403): for concerns associated with classroom instruction, report cards, and district curriculum.

-Human Resources (517- 925-5406): for concerns associated with staff/personnel, discipline and handbook issues.
+Human Resources (517-925-5406): for concerns associated with staff/personnel.

 Operations (517-925-5430): for concerns associated with facilities, grounds or transportation.